Date(s) - 08/23/2019

 Understanding the Census and Its Data Products with Anh (Luke) Nguyen: This session will provide increased awareness of many Census programs, censuses, and surveys; knowledge of types of data products; and knowledge of which data tools and apps to access Census data.
 Participants will learn how to explore and access Census data, using the American Factfinder data tool.
 Bring your laptop or tablet for hands-on training.

-Census 2020: This session will discuss the importance of the Decennial Census and how library staff members can assist patrons in completing the Census.
+Census 2020 with Victor M. Cora: This session will discuss the importance of the Decennial Census and how library staff members can assist patrons in completing the Census.

 Hurricane and Disaster Recovery: What We’ve Learned: Join us at our Panel Discussion on Hurricane and Disaster Recovery, where we’ll hear from a panel of library staff in the Panhandle region who experienced Hurricane Michael and its aftermath.
 They will share their knowledge, strategies, and tips on what they’ve learned, as well as what surprised them and how they think we can do better in the future.
 Our panelists will include Robin Shader (Northwest Regional Library System), Renae Rountree (Washington County Public Library), Lori Driscoll (Gulf Coast State College), Sean Kahalley (West Florida Public Libraries; Sean also helps out with Escambia County Emergency Management), and a staff member from the Calhoun County Public Library.
 We will allow plenty of time to ask questions – and to learn from your suggestions – so think about any helpful tips you might be able to add to the discussion!